deokudev/speedetail-homepage/src/app/start-guide/how-to-write-markdown-notes/page.md

 Note that the icons are hidden by default.
 Hover the mouse cursor over the editor and icons will appear in the lower right corner of the editor.
 {% /callout %}

-## Markdown role in Inkdrop 📚
+## Markdown role in Speedetail 📚

-The essence of Inkdrop is to provide a seamless note-taking experience, and Markdown plays a crucial role in it.
-As you get comfortable with Inkdrop and Markdown, you'll realize the power of the duo.
+The essence of Speedetail is to provide a seamless note-taking experience, and Markdown plays a crucial role in it.
+As you get comfortable with Speedetail and Markdown, you'll realize the power of the duo.
 It lets you jot down thoughts, code snippets, to-do lists, and more in no time and with minimal effort.

 Moreover, as you progress in your software development journey (if that's a path you're on or considering), mastering Markdown becomes an invaluable skill.
 But even if you're not venturing into software, the sheer convenience of Markdown will enhance your digital note-taking endeavors.